jackattackyang/DSCI_522_Pokemon_Legendariness_Classifier/doc/Final_Report.md

 Figure 1: Pokemon Count

-As we can see, less than 10 percent of Pokemon are legendary.
-This is actually a little more than expected.
+Our EDA revealed that less than 10 percent of Pokemon are legendary.

-We are most curious in determining whether there is a relationship between Pokemon attributes and the legendary status.
+This was a little more than expected.
+We then wanted to determine whether there is a relationship between Pokemon attributes and legendary status.

 <img src="/home/rayce/Assignments/Block 3/DSCI 522/DSCI_522_Pokemon_Legendariness_Classifier/results/EDA_pokemonFeatureComparison.png" width="80%" />

 Figure 2: Pokemon Feature Comparison

-We can see that indeed, legendary Pokemon tend to have higher stats compared to regular Pokemon.

-Lastly, we also want to see whether there is favoritism for legendary Pokemon across different types.
+We saw that indeed, legendary Pokemon tend to have higher stats compared to regular Pokemon.
+Lastly, we wanted to see whether there is any favoritism for legendary Pokemon across different types.

 <img src="/home/rayce/Assignments/Block 3/DSCI 522/DSCI_522_Pokemon_Legendariness_Classifier/results/EDA_pokemonTypeComparison.png" width="80%" />

 Figure 3: Pokemon Type Comparison

-It turns out “Flying”, “Dragon” and “Psychic” types seem to take up a disproportionate number of all legendaries, given their representation.
+“Flying”, “Dragon” and “Psychic” types take up a disproportionate number of all legendaries, given their representation.
 We would expect these types to play a role as legendary predictors.

 #### Analysis